dgraph-io/dgraph/README.md

 # Usage

 ## Data Loading
-### Use Freebase Film data
-If you just want to play with the system, you can [download this postings directory](https://www.dropbox.com/s/o0lghhd6u7e9eiq/dgraph-p.tar.gz?dl=0), unzip/untar it and skip right to [Querying](#querying).
-This directory contains all the Freebase film data in DGraph posting lists format.

-### Bulk Loading
 Let's load up data first.
 If you have RDF data, you can use that.
 Or, there's [Freebase film rdf data here](https://github.com/dgraph-io/benchmarks).